MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 Microsoft Places Public Preview lets you introduce more flexible work within your organization as an IT administrator.
 Integrated with Microsoft 365, Places helps users make informed decisions about their work dynamics, which can lead to increased productivity and enhanced collaboration.
 For more information, see [Microsoft Places](https://www.microsoft.com/microsoft-places).

-Currently, basic features of Microsoft Places can be deployed by an organization that meets the prerequisites below.
-Advanced features are opt-in only and require tenant admins to request access and be granted access by the places team.
-For more information, see [Opt-In to Places Advanced Features](/deployoffice/places/opt-in-places-preview).
+> [!NOTE]
+> Microsoft Places is in Public Preview – not all features are immediately available.
+Advanced Features require tenants to opt-in.
+Please visit [Opt-in to the Microsoft Places Public Preview Program](/deployoffice/places/opt-in-places-preview) for more details.
 ## Prerequisites

 Before onboarding Places, complete the following prerequisites: